vmtamburro/Data-Engineering/Cloud Computing/Azure/DP-900 Data Fundamentals/01_data_concepts.md

   *  Azure-integrated version of the popular Databricks platform, which combines the Apache Spark data processing platform with SQL database semantics and an integrated management interface to enable large-scale analytics.
   * Data engineers can use existing Databricks and Spark skills to create analytical data stores in Azure Databricks
   * Data Analysts can use the native notebook support in Azure Databricks to query and visualize data in an easy to use web-based interface.
+* Azure HDInsight
+  * Service that provides Azure-hosted clusters for popular Apache Open-Source Big Data Processing Technologies including:
+    * Apache Spark - a distributed data processing system that supports multiple programming languages and APIs, including Java, Scala, Python, and SQL
+    * Apache Hadoop - a distributed system that used MapReduce jobs to process large volumes of data efficiently across multiple cluster nodes.
+MapReduce jobs can be written in Java or abstracted by interfaces such as Apache Hive - a SQL-based API that runs on Hadoop
+    * Apache HBase - an open-source system for large-scale NoSQL data storage and querying.
+    * Apache Kafka - a message broker for data stream processing
+  * Data Engineers can use HDInsight to support big data analytics workloads that depend on multiple open-source technologies.